barakeel/oeis-synthesis/README.md

 This repository contains the software QSynt accompanying the paper "Program Synthesis for the OEIS".
+The preprint is available [here](https://arxiv.org/abs/2202.11908).

 Solutions found during a training run can be inspected in the file `result/full_prog`.